Administering Dremio on AKS

 Get chart release namehelm list

-command.
+command to retrieve the chart release name.
 In the example below, the chart release name is plundering-alpaca.helm list

 NAME REVISION UPDATED STATUS CHART NAMESPACE

-plundering-alpaca 1 Wed Jul 18 09:36:14 2018 DEPLOYED dremio-0.0.5 defaultRun the
+plundering-alpaca 1 Wed Jul 18 09:36:14 2018 DEPLOYED dremio-0.0.5 default -

-helm upgrade --wait <chart release name> .
+helm upgrade --wait <chart_release_name> .

-command to upgrade the deployment.
+to upgrade the deployment.
+Replace<chart_release_name>

-Tip: The pods are restarted automatically after upgrading.If it takes longer than a couple of minutes to complete,
+with your chart release name.noteThe pods are restarted automatically after upgrading.
+If it takes longer than a couple of minutes to restart, check the status of the pods with the